Tag: Relationship Advice

 He’s met with excuses when he tries to initiate sex with her.

-He hoped this was just a phase but over the months, it has only got worse.
+He hoped this was just a phase, but over the months, it has only gotten worse.

 Today, he’s wondering if she will ever love him enough to engage in the intimate, respectful, nurturing relationship he craves to have with her.

-You see, we can DO all the right things in our relationship but if we make her feel disconnected, pressured, or criticized we can kiss intimacy goodbye.
+You see, even if you DO all the right things in your relationship, if you make your wife feel disconnected, pressured, or criticized, you can kiss intimacy goodbye.

-Without a consistent experience of emotional safety and connection, she won’t feel enough trust to expose her intimate side.
+Without a consistent experience of emotional safety and connection with you, she won’t feel safe enough to expose her intimate side.

-2. What Limits You From Building Connection, Trust, & Emotional Safety With Your Wife?
+Building Connection, Trust, & Emotional Safety With Your Wife

-We tend to focus on what needs to change about HER (like her state of limbo, irrational thinking, or emotional drama).
+We men tend to focus on what needs to change about our wives for the relationship to work.

-Another usual response is getting stuck on deciding if the relationship is worth our effort or not.
+Who she is helps us decide if the relationship is worth our effort or not.

 This makes us feel boyish and like a powerless victim to her.

-It should go without saying that being a victim or acting boyish isn’t the path to building a better connection with our wife.
+It should go without saying that being a victim or acting boyish isn’t the path to building a better connection with your wife.

-Criticizing her moods, arguing, walking on eggshells, and being resentful doesn’t help either.
+Criticizing her moods, arguing, walking on eggshells, or being resentful doesn’t help either.

-When we look closer at ourselves, we might find even deeper issues.
+If we take a closer look at ourselves, we might find even deeper issues.

 Issues such as…